-From Barclaycard to one of Inc. Magazine‘s 500 fastest growing companies ODW Logistics, companies are choosing Hamilton, Ohio.
+From Barclaycard to ODW Logistics, one of Inc. Magazine‘s 500 fastest growing companies, businesses in all sectors are choosing Hamilton, Ohio.
 We could list all of the reasons Hamilton is great, but we’d rather talk to you in person.
 We would love the opportunity to give you a tour and find a location that fits your needs.
-Give us a call at 513-785-7070 or email us at email@example.com.
+Give us a call at 513-785-7070 or email us at firstname.lastname@example.org.

 There are a wide variety of business incentives available in Hamilton, Ohio.
 Each project is assessed individually for the particular incentives it qualifies for.
 Have questions or ready to talk to us about potential investments in our city?
 Contact us at 513-785-7070 or email@example.com.

 Local Job Creation Tax Credit

 The City of Hamilton Local Job Creation Tax Credit Program offers eligible companies a tax credit against their local corporate earnings tax.
 This program is similar to the Ohio Job Creation Tax Credit, with the exceptions that the tax credit is granted at the local level and it is a non-refundable credit.

 The Job Creation Tax Credit is a refundable tax credit to companies generally creating at least 10 new jobs (within 3 years) with a minimum annual payroll of $660,000 and that pay at least 150% of the federal minimum wage.

 The City of Hamilton may grant property tax incentives to enterprises that agree to establish, expand, renovate, or occupy a facility within a designated enterprise zone and agree to retain or create employment at the project’s location.
 The maximum allowable benefit to be extended to qualifying companies that does not require local school board approval is a 75%, 10-year real property tax exemption.
 Real property tax exemptions greater than 75%, 10 years, require local school board approval.